rev-net/memo/pitch.md

 We’re selling 10% of the company Revnet Research Group at a $20m valuation in August 2024.

 ### Fundraising operations
-We will use a SAFE, and deploy a Revnet Research Group project on Juicebox with an allowlist for the funding and operation of this project.
-Only investors we've agreed to work with and who agree to the SAFE's legal bindings we'll draft together will have access, though the data will be public.
+We will use a SAFE.

 ### Structure
-RRG Incorporated in the USA as a Delaware C-Corp.
+RRG is Incorporated in the USA as a Delaware C-Corp.
 51% owned by Jango, 39% reserved for staff, 10% sold to investors.

-Everyone gets to participate according to the same known rules from the start.

 ### Onchain management
 A multisig at rrg.rev.eth, 3/6 from: